Chart Color Schemes

 The level of residential development activity in Armadale - Wungong - Brookdale was found to be higher than 90% of real estate markets across the country

-The average construction value of new homes is around $247,000.
-This financial year has seen $99.3 million in commercial development approvals, indicating robust commercial growth.
-Compared to Greater Perth, Armadale-Wungong-Brookdale exhibits 56.0% more construction activity per capita, providing greater housing options for buyers and reflecting strong developer confidence in the area's prospects.
-Recent construction comprises predominantly standalone homes (98.0%) with a minority of townhouses or apartments (2.0%), preserving the area's suburban character favoring family homes.
-Currently, there are approximately 56 people per dwelling approval, suggesting an expanding market.
+The average construction cost value for new homes is $247,000.
+In FY-26, commercial development approvals have reached $99.3 million, indicating robust commercial development activity.
+Compared to Greater Perth, Armadale-Wungong-Brookdale has 56.0% more construction activity per person, offering greater choice for buyers and reflecting strong developer confidence in the location.
+Recent construction comprises predominantly standalone homes (98.0%) with a smaller proportion of townhouses or apartments (2.0%), maintaining the area's traditional suburban character focused on family homes.
+The current dwelling approval rate is approximately 56 people per dwelling, suggesting an expanding market.

-By 2041, Armadale-Wungong-Brookdale is projected to grow by about 5,983 residents.
-Given current development rates, new housing supply should comfortably meet demand, creating favorable conditions for buyers and potentially supporting population growth beyond current projections.
+By 2041, Armadale-Wungong-Brookdale is projected to grow by 5,983 residents, with new housing supply expected to comfortably meet demand at current development rates, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development